girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 The `Income` interface defined above contains two methods `calculate()` which calculates and returns the income from the source and `source()` which returns the name of the source.

-Next, let's define a struct for `FixedBilling` project type.
+Next, let's define a struct for `FixedBilling` project type:-

 ```go
 type FixedBilling struct {